EquiBrand Briefs: The Definitive Guide to Brand Strategy

 - Growth decisions that dilute brand meaning

 In many cases, the underlying issue is not execution.
-It is lack of upstream strategic clarity.
+It is lack of upstream marketing clarity.

 Strong brands are built intentionally through coordinated strategic decisions across positioning, experience, architecture, and growth.